 For a better mobile experience, download our free mobile app:

 To meet performance expectations and current regulatory and security control requirements, Air Canada Cargo adheres to a rigorous pharmaceutical acceptance and monitoring process.
 Our goal it to provide you with a smooth, seamless shipping experience for your temperature-sensitive cargo.
+Your Air Canada Cargo station can help determine the best route during your booking discussion.

 You have a responsibility to ensure that your shipment complies with all applicable rules and regulations and is acceptable for transport (packaged appropriately, properly identified and labeled, and accompanied by all required documentation).